basho/basho_docs/source/languages/en/riak/theory/concepts/strong-consistency.md

 For some use cases, the rollback to older values in cases of "doubt" and the occasional refusal of writes can be detrimental, especially for those use cases in which it's important to accept all writes unconditionally.

+But for other use cases, a slightly outdated value is typically "good enough" and much worth the performance and availability boost that can be achieved using eventual consistency.
+Depending on your business needs, it may be better to run the risk that an application will occasionally report a slightly out-of-date value than to not be able to provide any value at all.

-But if non-ambiguity is a primary concern, to the extent that it's worth (a) occasionally discarding logically newer values in favor of logically older ones and (b) occasionally losing write availability, then you might want to consider strong consistency for at least that portion of your data that truly requires it.
+And so if data non-ambiguity is a primary concern, to the extent that it's worth occasionally (a) discarding logically newer values in favor of logically older ones and (b) losing write availability, then you might want to consider strong consistency for that portion of your data that truly requires it.

 ## Important Caveats